 Cattle and sheep must be branded only if they forage on open range (Government land), although it is recommended that all livestock be branded to prevent estrays and theft.
 If ownership changes, cattle must be rebranded with the new owner’s brand within 30 days.
 Branding of horses is not required, but is recommended.
 Hogs are not required to be branded.

 A brand application must be submitted to the Department of Agriculture and Food along with the registration fee for each position that is being registered.
-The application can be submitted online or by using this form.
+The application can be submitted using this form.
 After the application has been processed and the brand approved you will receive a brand card in the mail.
 Brands must be approved before you begin using them.
-Brands are renewed statewide every five years, with the next brand renewal taking place in 2020.
+Brands are renewed statewide every five years, with the next brand renewal taking place in 2025.